alan-turing-institute/AssurancePlatform/site/docs/platform-details/azure.md

 - No need to set the DBNAME etc. variables.
 - set WEBSITES_PORT to 3000
 - set REACT_APP_BASE_URL to https://BACKEND_WEBAPP_NAME.azurewebsites.net/api
+- GITHUB_CLIENT_ID should be the same as for the backend webapp.
+- GITHUB_REDIRECT_URI should be https://FRONTEND_WEBAPP_NAME/login

 ## Nearly there...